Share

 As for the steering, it might feel heavy at first, especially in tight corners.

 But you’ll get used to it quickly.
-Just steer smooth, and try not to overcorrect too much.
+Just steer smoothly, and try not to overcorrect too much.

 Precision beats aggression in karting.